-Join Terri Wagner for an in-depth discussion in this video Reviewing the elicitation task list, part of Developing Project Requirements.
+Join Terri Wagner for an in-depth discussion in this video Reviewing the elicitation task list, part of Project Management Foundations: Requirements (2015).

 - Requirements Elicitation is gathering and understanding…what the stakeholders and users need.…Requirements elicitation requires the right sources,…the right information,…the right technique,…clear organization,…evaluation and understanding,…then accurate reporting.…Performing requirements-elicitation activities…are part of requirements development.…A good list to guide the steps here…would include these five things.…Engaging key stakeholders to determine requirements.…